sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/csv.rst

 ----------------------------------------
 This node saves the incoming dataset as CSV File.

-Below is a sample workflow which contains the Save CSV processor in Fire Insights.
+Below is a sample workflow which contains the Save CSV processor in Sparkflows.
 It demonstrates the usage of Save CSV node to save the incoming dataset in CSV format.

  .. figure:: ../../../_assets/user-guide/read-write/save-files/save-csv-wf.png
     :alt: savefiles_userguide